-It is the responsibility of the student to make sure ALL official transcripts are submitted to both the OTA Program and the college AND to seek guidance from the Grossmont College Counseling office a minimum of 1 time each semester during enrollment in the OTA Program.
+It is the responsibility of the student to make sure ALL official transcripts are submitted to both the college admissions and records AND to seek guidance from the Grossmont College Counseling office a minimum of 1 time each semester during enrollment in the OTA Program.
+You must provide proof of completion of all GE requirements or in progress during your second Fall semester.
+You must also provide proof of completion of the in progress courses taken during the second Fall semester to the OTA Program office by the end of the second Fall semester prior to OTA 240 and OTA 241.